ponylang/ponylang-website/content/blog/last-week-in-pony-112623.md

 For example where you previously referenced `ponylang/ponyc:latest` you will now need to reference `ponylang/ponyc:release`.

-Existing images that are in DockerHub will remain there, but no need images or updates to existing images will happen.
+Existing images that are in DockerHub will remain there, but no new images or updates to existing images will happen.

 ### The Great DockerHub Migration